Energy & Water

 | Electricity self-produced from photovoltaic |

-Share of energy from renewable energy sources 2014–2024 in percent6
+Share of energy from renewable energy sources 2014–2025 in percent

 |---|---|---|---|---|---|---|---|---|